To view this page in a different language, use the translation tool in the top right of this website.

 To get help you can ring the local out-of-hours service on the number below, and you can receive advice over the telephone.
 You may be asked to visit a GP surgery, or you may receive a visit from a medical professional at your home.

-If you do not speak English, NHS Direct and the out-of-hours service can provide an interpreter.
+If you do not speak English, the out-of-hours service can provide an interpreter.
 All you need to do is say in English the language you would prefer to use at the beginning of your call.
 If you do not speak any English ask a friend or relative or support worker to make the call for you and wait until an interpreter is on the line before you describe your problem.
 You will be asked for some details such as your name and address: this information is important and is not shared with anyone else.

 What to do in an Emergency